 The University is reviewing systems which store and process personal data.
 Please contact us with any questions.

 The Director of LLC & CI acts as the University's Data Protection Officer.
 In that role they have access to the University Secretary & COO directly.
 They may also refer to the Principal and/or the lay Chair of the Audit Committee where appropriate.

 Any suspected data incident must be reported to email@example.com or x84441 immediately.

 - damage to the integrity of personal data; or

 - a compromise in the security of personal data.

 We recognised that with substantial University operations having moved to be accessed and completed from the home working environment, new and additional information governance matters are raised.
-We have prepared guidance (accessible here) to cover aspects such as the importance of using core University systems for storing and processing data, and how our responsibilities to maintain personal data in an appropriately private and secure fashion remain.
+We have prepared guidance in the data protection for remote working guide to cover aspects such as the importance of using core University systems for storing and processing data, and how our responsibilities to maintain personal data in an appropriately private and secure fashion remain.
 Staff and students at remote locations must be particularly careful with extensions, apps and plug-ins that offer additional functionality, but can compromise privacy and data security.

 The notices below provide general information concerning the University’s use of personal data from different stakeholder groups.

 - Applicants for study

 - Professional contact information